 - Flour—bleached all-purpose works great in doughs like this

-- Sugar—just a little sugar helps to bring out the flavours and also help with browning
+- Sugar—just a little sugar helps to bring out the flavours and also helps with browning

 - Butter, specifically unsalted butter, though salted will work too (adjust the salt in the recipe accordingly)

-- Cold water or even ice water to ensure that the butter stays cold, making it easier to handle and to create a flaky crust that isn't overly greasy.
+- Cold water or even ice water ensures that the butter stays cold, making it easier to handle and creating a flaky crust that isn't overly greasy.